"Cheekiness is the wisest of qualities"

-Well, it was for sure not predestined!
-If fashion design has always been a dream and a passion, I had more or less given up on this idea when I embarked on a scientific degree and then studies in Economics and Finance at the University Paris Dauphine.
-But, creation, in all its forms, has always occupied a central place in my life.
+Fashion design has always been a dream and a passion.
+But I had more or less given up on this idea when I embarked on Economics & Finance studies at the University Paris Dauphine.
+However, creation, in all its forms, has always occupied a central place in my life.
 After ten years of market finance practice, I felt that the time had come to allow myself to pursue this long-time dream.

 Why the dress?

 The dress is my favorite piece of the feminine wardrobe.
-The one I have always loved to design and the one that, for me, most accurately reflects the soul and DNA of all fashion houses - whether we are talking about a young label or an established brand.
-Through my creations, I want to show that you can be strong and assert yourself in a dress - and I will go even further: in a colorful dress, with deliciously couture details!
+The one I have always loved to design and the one that, for me, most accurately reflects the soul and DNA of all fashion houses.
+Through my creations, I want to show that you can assert yourself in a dress - and I will go even further: in a joyful dress!
 The anthracite trouser suit should not have a monopoly on the "professional" attire.

 How did you learn fashion design?